Showing posts with label dolls. Show all posts

 The receipt of her potato kisses:

-You take a small potato boil it with the jacket on and cook until done.
+You boil a small potato with the jacket on and cook until done.

-Peel the potato mash it up and roll it out.
+Peel the potato, mash it up, and roll it out.

-During the holidays my grandmother would spend hours making our Christmas presents.
+During the holidays, my grandmother would spend hours making our Christmas presents.

 She always had a Christmas tree beautifully decorated that would light up any room.